Book reviews

 Unfortunately, most of the information is only regarding which issues to select when compiling the kernel.
 It could have been nice with some more examples of how to use it afterwords.

-It also explains how to pass options to the kernel for three different situations:
+It also explains how to pass options to the kernel for three different situations: - When building the kernel

-2. When starting the kernel.
+- When starting the kernel.

-3. At runtime by writing to /proc and /sys.
+- At runtime by writing to /proc and /sys.

 The book is very well written and therefore easy to read.